Spread Out Random Walks on Homogeneous Spaces: Spread Out Random Walks

 This section is the central part of the paper, aiming to give a complete picture of the qualitative behavior of spread out random walks on homogeneous spaces.

 In what follows, we are not going to assume that $\Gamma$ is a lattice or that $G$ is unimodular, so that there will in general be no $G$-invariant measure on the quotient $X=G/\Gamma$.
-However, for every continuous character $\chi\colon G\to \R_{>0}$ extending the restriction $\Delta|_\Gamma$ of the modular character $\Delta$ of $G$, there exists a non-trivial Radon measure $m_{X,\chi}$ on $X$ that is \emph{$\chi$-quasi-invariant} in the sense that
+However, for every continuous character $\chi\colon G\to \R_{>0}$ extending the restriction $\Delta|_\Gamma$ of the modular character $\Delta$ of $G$ to $\Gamma$, there exists a non-trivial Radon measure $m_{X,\chi}$ on $X$ that is \emph{$\chi$-quasi-invariant} in the sense that

 for all $g\in G$.
 Such a measure is unique up to scalars.
-Two important cases of this construction are $\chi=\Delta$, the choice which is always possible, and $\chi=\mathds{1}$, which makes $m_{X,\mathds{1}}$ $G$-invariant and which is a possible choice whenever $\Delta(\gamma)=1$ for all $\gamma\in\Gamma$.
-In the latter case, we simply write $m_X$ for $m_{X,\mathds{1}}$ and refer to $m_X$ as a \emph{Haar measure} on $X$.
-Even for a Haar measure on $X$ does not exist in general, it is true that all $m_{X,\chi}$ belong to the same measure class, which we refer to as the \emph{Haar measure class} on $X$.
+Two important cases of this construction are $\chi=\Delta$, the choice of which is always possible, and $\chi=\mathds{1}$, which is a possible choice whenever $\Delta(\gamma)=1$ for all $\gamma\in\Gamma$.
+In the latter case, $m_X=m_{X,\mathds{1}}$ is a Haar measure on $X$.
+All $m_{X,\chi}$ belong to the same measure class, which we refer to as the \emph{Haar measure class} on $X$.
 This terminology is justified by the fact that $m_{X,\Delta}$ can be identified with the restriction of a right Haar measure on $G$ to a fundamental domain for $\Gamma$.
-We refer to \cite[Ch.VII\parsign 2]{bourbaki} for details.
+We refer to \cite[Ch.VII\S2]{bourbaki} for details.